zaxor0/zwerchhau/README.md

 It is advisable to have limits on player physical size and capacity for flight and speed.
 In the unlikely event of a game breaking mechanic a DM reservers the right to reduce the power of a unique ability created by a player.

 ### Pick Two Traits
-Traits in this rule set are considered a _broad characteristic_, unlike skills which would apply to specific tasks.
+Traits in this rule set are considered to be a _broad characteristic_, unlike skills which would apply to specific tasks.
 They should have a borad influence on skill based tasks or represent a single natural ability that itself is not overpowered for gameplay.
 For whatever background a player picks, they should decide 2 traits that describe them (and their people generally) that would effect gameplay.
 Examples: